 This can be the result of what I call the ‘shadow side’ of someone who is highly analytical, an over thinker, and/or a perfectionist, ultimately leading to paralysis by analysis, and inaction and procrastination, due to a drive to always get things right.

 So how to get out of this mind rut?
-Most of the time you will find yourself a day here or there in this thought cycle, and it usually subsides pretty quickly though conscious effort.
-However, it’s not always that easy, especially if you have big things happening in your life, like considering a career change, a move to a new city or county, starting your own business or re-inventing a current one, or considering a commitment or ending to a romantic relationship (or all the above!).
+Most of the time you will find yourself a day here or there in this thought cycle, and it usually subsides pretty quickly through conscious effort.
+However, it’s not always that easy, especially if you have big things happening in your life, like considering a career change, a move to a new city or country, starting your own business or re-inventing a current one, or considering a commitment or ending to a romantic relationship (or all the above!).

 The problem is, when you are stuck in your head, you are pretty much disconnected to the rest of your body, therefore, your responses are most likely going to be reactive and connected to fear.
 Therefore, your aim is to reconnect to your body, in order to access your natural intuitive guidance system (i.e. your gut feel), and more importantly, what your heart feels.